‘Total internet blackout’ in Afghanistan sparks panic after Taliban vowed to stamp out immoral activities

 Earlier this month Taliban officials warned they would cut off internet access across the country “to prevent immoral activities.”

-An “alternative system will be established within the country for essential needs,” the governor of northern Balkh province, Haji Zaid, said in a statement.
+An “alternative system will be established within the country for essential needs,” the spokesman of the governor of northern Balkh province, Haji Zaid, said in a statement.
 He did not clarify what was meant by “immoral activities.”

 Zaid said the order came from Mawlawi Haibatullah Akhundzada, the Taliban’s reclusive supreme leader.

-Note: Correction: A previous version of this story misstated Haji Zaid’s title.
-He is the spokesman for the Balkh governor.